kids-first/kf-developer-handbook/docs/architecture/index.rst

 bootstrapping of new services.
 These application types are defined through `Terraform <https://www.terraform.io/>`_ configuration files, describing the infrastructure, and a `Jenkins Pipeline
-<https://jenkins.io/doc/book/pipeline/>`_ describing the continous delivery
+<https://jenkins.io/doc/book/pipeline/>`_ describing the continuous delivery
 process of the code base.